 Choose your bride-tribe carefully.
 More than a handful of trusted family members or friends and you may find it more difficult to think for yourself and separate your own decision from everyone else’s input.
 Choose those you know will give you the most honest feedback while encouraging you to choose the one that you love the most.

-Only fools rush in… I’m not just trying to make your life difficult, but the best time to shop for your wedding dress is 9-12 months out from the big day.
-If you’re planning a long engagement (of over a year), don’t rush yourself to buy the dress now.
-You’re giving yourself way too much time to change your mind according to styles, trends – or even your body – changing.
+Only fools rush in… I’m not just trying to make your life difficult, but the best time to shop for your dress is 9-12 months out from your wedding day.
+If you’re planning a long engagement (of over a year), don’t rush yourself to buy the dress now – you’ll be giving yourself way too much time to change your mind according to styles, trends and taste – or even your body – changing.

 It’s best to have most of your big decisions made before you buy too – many influences such as season, venue, and the colour palette for the rest of the wedding may guide your decision as to the dress.
-Many gowns will take around six months to be made, and you’ll also want to allow a little time for alterations if necessary. so if you begin shopping around the nine month mark, you’re allowing yourself ample time.
+For many gowns you need to allow at least six months before the wedding, and you’ll also want to allow a little time for alterations if necessary.
+If you begin shopping around the nine month mark, you’re allowing yourself ample time.